-The Board of Managers will adopt Rules and Regulations, policies, and/or guidelines to facilitate the operation of the Subdistrict, subject to the approval of the Board of Directors of the

-Rio Grande Water Conservation District.
+The Board of Managers will adopt Rules and Regulations, policies, and/or guidelines to facilitate the operation of the Subdistrict, subject to the approval of the Board of Directors of the Rio Grande Water Conservation District.
 Rules and Regulations have been developed by the Board of Managers in conjunction with this Plan.
 In order to manage water use within the Subdistrict, the Subdistrict may use some or all of the following acts and policies:

-- 3.3.1 Annual groundwater withdrawal allocations and/or limits.
+3.3.1 Annual groundwater withdrawal allocations and/or limits.
 By petitioning land into the Subdistrict, landowners explicitly authorized and agreed to abide by any groundwater allocations or limits imposed by the Board of Managers either by individual Subdistrict Well or by Farm Plan.
-This covenant, as specifically set forth in the Individual Petition, will run with the land petitioned into the Subdistrict and bind all current and future owners of Subdistrict Lands. - 3.3.2 Enactment of an economic incentive to reduce excessive or inefficient groundwater use as may be reasonably necessary to further the goals and objectives of the Plan and/or ARP or to comply with Colorado law. - 3.3.3 Economic or other penalties for violating Subdistrict rules or regulations. - 3.3.4 Monthly, quarterly or bi-annual groundwater meter reporting to the Subdistrict. - 3.3.5 Contracts with government or other public entities to allow such governments or other entities to have the goals and benefits as are defined in each individual contract. - 3.3.6 Contracts with persons or entities who irrigate lands solely with surface water to allow such persons or entities to have the goals and benefits as are defined in each individual contract.
+This covenant, as specifically set forth in the Individual Petition, will run with the land petitioned into the Subdistrict and bind all current and future owners of Subdistrict Lands.

+3.3.2 Enactment of an economic incentive to reduce excessive or inefficient groundwater use as may be reasonably necessary to further the goals and objectives of the Plan and/or ARP or to comply with Colorado law.

+3.3.3 Economic or other penalties for violating Subdistrict rules or regulations, up to and including, subjecting non-complying Subdistrict Wells to the State's administrative rules and regulations by removing the wells from the Subdistrict's ARP.

+3.3.4 Monthly, quarterly or bi-annual groundwater meter reporting to the Subdistrict.

+3.3.5 Contracts with government or other public entities to allow such governments or other entities to have the goals and benefits as are defined in each individual contract.

+3.3.6 Contracts with persons or entities who irrigate lands solely with surface water to allow such persons or entities to have the goals and benefits as are defined in each individual contract.